 How effective is gender reassignment treatment in curing or alleviating gender dysphoria?
-Does it work?
+Does it work and what are the risks?
 We know from the stories of detransitioners that gender reassignment treatment was not effective in alleviating their underlying psychological problems, trauma or other co-morbidities and in some cases even increased dysphoria.

 If medical professionals are too quick to diagnose gender dysphoria and recommend immediate cross-sex hormone therapy and irreversible reassignment surgery, the coexisting issues may remain undiagnosed and untreated.